 \paragraph{\textit{Solution}.} As seen in Fig. \ref{fig:hardfork}, use the states from the snapshot to change the global state on the target blockchain.
 If a user cannot use an existing private key to access the state migrated to the target blockchain, follow the first two steps to create a new account and update the snapshot file similar to the \textit{establish genesis} pattern.
-Next, update the blockchain client software on all nodes to include the state file at a set block number (\texttt{blockNo}).
+Next, update the blockchain client software on all nodes of the target blockchain to include the snapshot file at a set block number (\texttt{blockNo}).
 Once the \texttt{blockNo} is reached, all blockchain nodes should append the states from the snapshot file into the ledger to update the global state.
-Due to the arbitrary addition of new states blocks produced before and after the software update are incompatible.
-Such a change in BC state transition rules is referred to as a \textit{hard fork} \cite{Wilcke16}.
+Due to the arbitrary addition of new states, blocks produced before and after the software update will be incompatible.
+Such a change in blockchain state transition rules is referred to as a \textit{hard fork} \cite{Wilcke16}.
 Similar to the \textit{establish genesis} pattern, update the ID database and add a PoE entry to reflect new account IDs.